 - If your cat’s anxiety or fear is caused by other cats, either within the household or outside, take a look at our advice on: Introducing your new cat to your resident cat and How do I stop my cat fighting.

 - If there are no obvious reasons you can identify that could be causing your cat to feel anxious it’s a good idea for you to seek help from a cat behaviour counsellor.
-For more information on finding the right one for you, read our advice on How to find a good cat behaviourist.
 If you have rehomed a cat from Battersea, you can also contact the Battersea Cattery Team for further support.